ThoenigAdrian/NeuralNetworksCudaTutorial/Part 4 - Multiple Inputs/README.md

 Now that we want to handle multiple inputs we need to change our Memory Structure a little bit.
 The structure of the weights and biases stay the same.
 We need to change the activations array and the z values array to accommodate multiple inputs.

-This is the current structure we have now.
-Let’s change this structure so we can have multiple activation vectors and z_value vectors.
+Here are the changes we are going to make to the data structure.

 CLICK IMAGE TO ENLARGE
 ![datastructures](https://github.com/ThoenigAdrian/NeuralNetworksCudaTutorial/assets/16619270/1b9235ad-5cba-4dca-a081-755a0928e056)

-Take a look at the new memory structure.

 The order of the layers in the memory stays the same.
 But each layer section now holds multiple inputs instead of just one.